shuhart/TagView/README.md

 # TagView
-Compare view resources in easy way by just their ids, especially in yor Espresso tests.
+Compare view resources in easy way by just their ids, especially handy in yor Espresso tests.

 An android widget like TextView usually do not hold a reference to the drawable resources you set to them.
 It can be a trouble if you want to assert that view displays correct drawables.
 You can do that in several ways: compare raw bitmaps `bitmap.sameAs()` or set a custom tag with resource id to retrieve it later in your tests.
 This library can help you to automate the second approach.